This map shows where the eclipse can be seen.

 News story originally written on December 22, 2000

+Cultures throughout the world celebrate Christmas in a variety of ways.
 Christmas Day in North America this year may see decorated trees, a feast for dinner or a special church service...but North America will also celebrate Christmas Day this year with the last eclipse of the millennium.

 The first eclipse of the new millennium will be soon after this special Christmas eclipse on January 9, 2001.
 This lunar eclipse will be visible for those in Europe, Africa and Asia.

-However you celebrate this holiday season, we at Windows to the Universe wish you all Happy Holidays and Happy Viewing!
+However you celebrate this holiday season, we at Windows to the Universe wish you all Happy Holidays and Happy Eclipse Viewing!

 Shop Windows to the Universe Science Store!